For students who did not take a year or more of Calculus in high school and who have not earned college credit for Calculus:

 If you want to take a math class (for any reason) during your first year at the University, you are required to take the ALEKS Math Placement Exam.

-If you are considering a major in any of the following areas of study, you are required to take the ALEKS Math Placement Exam.
+If you are considering a major in any of the programs of study listed below, you are required to take the ALEKS Math Placement Exam.

 Placement exam results are binding because they place you in the most appropriate level for your current math skills.